basho/basho_docs/source/languages/en/riak/dev/using/mapreduce.md

 ### Recap

-We run a Javascript MapReduce function against the `training` bucket, which takes each `riakObject` (a JavaScript representation of a key/value) and searches the text for the word "pizza". `val` is the result of the search, which includes zero or more regular expression matches.
+We ran an Erlang MapReduce function against the `training` bucket, which takes each `riak_object` (an Erlang representation of a key/value) and searches the text for the word "pizza". `val` is the result of the search, which includes zero or more regular expression matches.
 The function then returns the `key` of the `riakObject` along with the number of matches.

 ## Further Reading